-- Direct Contact with Faculty: You’ll work more directly and individually with faculty, particularly when working on the Honors Capstone Project, providing you valuable first-hand academic experiences that may include service learning, publications, exhibitions, performances, presentations, research, etc.
+- Direct Contact with Faculty: You’ll work more directly and individually with faculty, particularly when working on the Honors Capstone Project, providing you valuable first-hand academic experiences that may include community based learning, publications, exhibitions, performances, presentations, research, etc.

 - Transfer to Other Honors Programs: If you graduate with the Inver Hills Honors Program completed, you may have the opportunity to transfer directly to honors programs at designated transfer institutions.